knative/docs/docs/eventing/experimental-features/new-trigger-filters.md

 spec:
   ...
   filters:
-    - sql: "source LIKE '%commerce%' AND type IN ('order.created', 'order.updated', 'order.canceled')"
+    - cesql: "source LIKE '%commerce%' AND type IN ('order.created', 'order.updated', 'order.canceled')"
 ```

 ## Conflict with the current `filter` field